-Restoration of Small (less than 8 meters in diameter or equivalent) Burn Pile Footprints
+Restoration of Small Burn Pile Footprints

-For small burn pile footprints, generally hand piles or small machine-built piles 8 meters (26 feet) or less in diameter, only limited site preparation is needed prior to seed or plant native species.
-Site preparation can move larger pieces of partially burned wood off site.
+For small burn pile footprints, generally hand piles or small machine-built piles 16-feet in diameter (200 square feet or less in diameter), only limited site preparation is needed prior to seed or plant native species.
+Site preparation can reduce the burn residue impact by hand raking the ash and removing larger pieces of wood out of the burn scar; it's important not to mix the ash with the topsoil.
+Prepping should target at least 30 percent of the burn pile area.
 These sites can then be seeded with an appropriate native seed mix using a hand seeder.